 Avalon are a company who are famous for producing organic shampoos made with mild ingredients.
 On the bottle itself, they state they make “safe” shampoos with no “synthetic fragrances, phthalates, harsh sulfates or parabens“.
 I like the cut of this company’s jib and it’s a surprise I haven’t reviewed their products before.
 For the environmentalists among us, they also use 100% recycled materials for their bottles.

-This is a company who are to be commended in my book.
+This is a company to be commended in my book.
 However, there are many companies that talk the talk though.
 Do they walk the walk?

 As ever, in particular with clarifying shampoos, the performance of this shampoo comes at a price.
 This is certainly not one of the worst offenders on the market but it’s not the best either.
 It smells nice, it will clarify your scalp, it will help remove dandruff caused by product build-up but this comes at a cost.